wso2/docs-is/en/docs/develop/extend/myaccount/configure-my-account.md

 	}
 }
 ```
-Set the `enabled` attribute to `false` to disable Security altogether.
+Set the `enabled` attribute to `false` to disable security altogether.

 The **Security** feature has the following sub-features that can be disabled: